soxueren/atsd/api/network/README.md

 The commands are processed as they're received by the server, without buffering.

+To prevent the connection from timing out the client may send [`ping`](ping.md) command at a regular interval.

 Clients can submit commands of different types over the same connection.

 ```